 - “Everyone has a different sort of relationship with alcohol.
 Some people don’t care for it, some are happy drinking occasionally, some like to drink regularly, and some people have difficulties managing their alcohol use.
 If you fall into the latter category, this would be something to discuss with your therapist.
 Goals for people who have difficulties managing their drinking may include abstinence or moderate drinking (I.e., up to one drink per day for women and up to two drinks per day for men).
 There is really nothing wrong with abstaining from alcohol, if that’s what you want to do.
 I have not seen any research that suggests that the deprivation effect applies to alcohol use the way it does for food.
 At the same time, I think it is important to look at why you are abstaining.
 Are you choosing to stay home from happy hour because you are feeling anxious about the calories or because you don’t like the way alcohol makes you feel?
 One of those is an intuitive choice, while one seems disordered.” – Catharine Devlin, PsyD, eating disorder therapist and owner of Chicago Family Therapist.

 - “People drink alcohol for all sorts of reasons.
 Knowing your own reasons for drinking alcohol is key.
 Are you someone who has emotions that are uncomfortable to sit with or you find yourself wanting to numb out?
 Are you seeking excitement?
 Or do you simply enjoy the taste and spending time with loved ones over drinks?
 Intuitive drinking means also checking in emotionally to see how you feel before, during, and after alcohol use -each part is an important part of the intuitive drinking process.
 Also ask yourself what you do before, during, and after drinking.
 For example, did you fight with loved ones and say things you would not say outside of drinking alcohol?
 Did you isolate and cancel all your plans the next day due to not feeling well?
-To drink intuitively means paying attention to your actions, emotions, and physical feelings around alcohol use. – Caitlin Martin-Wagar, MA, doctoral candidate in psychology.
+To drink intuitively means paying attention to your actions, emotions, and physical feelings around alcohol use. – Caitlin Martin-Wagar, PhD, clinical psychologist, professor and researcher.

 It’s OK to drink.
 It’s OK not to drink.
 I hope this post helped you take a moment to reflect on your relationship with alcohol and encouraged you to get help if you need it.
 You deserve to have a positive relationship with both food and alcohol – cheers!